 Get unlimited access to “Unpacking This Week’s Lesson” podcast when you sign up for our Church Support Program: https://churchsupport.davidccook.org/

-- Music Video, Traditional: “Nothing but the Blood”
+- Music Video, Traditional: “Sweet Hour of Prayer” by the Vagle Brothers

-- Music Video, Contemporary: “Pursued” by Mark Barlow
+- Music Video, Contemporary: “The Commission” by YWAM Kona Music

 Copyright © 2020 by Standard Publishing, part of the David C Cook family.

 All rights reserved.
 Each download is for the use of one church only.